What are Omega-3 fats?

 - Unlike some supplements there is no best time of day to take your fish oils, so whatever works best for you is fine, though I would take them during the day, not at night.

 The ‘Just for Tummies’ range Omega 3 capsules contain 400mg of EPA and 200mg DHA per 1000mg gel capsule.
-The oils are from a sustainable source of herrings and anchovies, fished in the deep Pacific Ocean, off the coast of Peru.
+The oils are from a sustainable source of anchovies, fished in the deep Pacific Ocean, off the coast of Peru.
 Any contaminants in the fish oil are carefully removed using esterification processes, followed by molecular distillation to give a high-quality oil.
 You can purchase it here.

 Lizzie Foulon BSc MCPP is a practising Medical Herbalist and teacher, with a degree in Phytotherapy (the scientific study of herbal medicine) along with extensive training in aromatic medicine and nutrition.
 She trained in the UK, USA and France.